When Does Child Support Start After Separation : Answers & Timelines

 Once all the necessary information is gathered, the court will issue a court order for child support.
 It is essential to comply with this order to ensure the financial support of the child.
 Any agreements reached outside of court should be finalized by legal means to ensure their enforceability.

 Non-payment or non-compliance with child support orders can have serious consequences.
 This can include fines, wage garnishment, or even imprisonment.
-It is important for both parents to understand their rights and responsibilities regarding child support.
+Both parents need to understand their rights and responsibilities regarding child support.

 Changes In Child Support Obligations